 The Niagara Escarpment

-Hamilton is known for its variety of geological formations, the most evident being the Niagara Escarpment.
+Hamilton is known for its various geological formations, the most evident being the Niagara Escarpment.
 Locally, this rocky ridge is known as the Hamilton Mountain: a vast region of elevated land in Hamilton that cuts through the city and surrounds the neighbouring Stoney Creek and Dundas Valley.
 The escarpment contains some of the best exposures of rocks and fossils that date back 400-500 million years and is classified by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a World Biosphere Reserve.
 Such designation recognizes the Escarpment as an internationally significant landform valued as both a representative and scientific example of a sustainable relationship between humans and complex ecosystems.
 The Niagara Escarpment holds significance as one of only 18 biosphere reserves recognized in Canada.
 On a large scale, the portion of the Niagara Escarpment that runs through Canada is 725km long and runs from the tip of Tobermory over to Niagara Falls.
 Where the Escarpment extends North of Tobermory to Manitoulin Island, it disappears into Lake Huron and eventually reappears in Wisconsin.

 Pictured: View of the Niagara Escarpment, Hamilton, ON